sockmonkeysoftware/Development/README.md

 	- To switch back to master to grab the latest Sprint work (to be able to use the pull from above)
 		- git checkout master

+- Adding Your Changes:
+	- To add your own branch work to the repo:
+		- git add <file list to be added>
+		- git commit -m "<some message explaining what you added/did"
+		- git push -u origin my_branch_name